 Information Technology Management

 The most valued leaders in the digital economy are those who lead by innovation.
-Our Information Technology Management Bachelor’s degree provides you with advanced technical and analytical skills, leadership, project management and team management needed to be influential in this forward-looking field.
+Our Bachelor's of Information Technology online provides you with advanced technical and analytical skills, leadership, project management and team management needed to be influential in this forward-looking field.
 Our online Bachelor’s degree-completion program allows you to train and gain business skills employers seek.
 It’s knowledge you get firsthand from our real-world projects.

 Take a Deeper Dive into ITM

 Build on your foundational technology skills by exploring more complex issues of IT systems analysis and design, data center configuration, asset management, and business-centric concepts of IT business administration and management.
 As you progress in your courses, the advanced level of the curriculum shifts focus to leadership and management principles of IT teams and projects.
 Everything from operations management and organizational support to risk management and continuity is covered, including IT project management and team leadership and enterprise applications support.
 A comprehensive project is created in the final course to showcase not only technical knowledge and capabilities but also business acumen and leadership and project management skills.
-In this video, School of Technology Dean Jennifer Ayotte covers more of what you'll learn in the ITM program.
+In this video, Assistant Vice President of Undergraduate Education Jennifer Ayotte covers more of what you'll learn in the ITM program.

 Information Technology Management